Hallis1221/addon-translations/README.md

 Here you can contribute and translate my Minecraft: Bedrock Edition add-ons!
 Your contribution is highly appreciated, and you will be properly credited.

+## Useful Information
+- Do not remove or change `%s`.
+They represent certain data, but shown properly in-game.
+- Use original & proper color-coding whenever applicable.
+[Learn Minecraft color codes here](https://www.colorschemer.com/minecraft-color-codes/)
+- Do not use any translator when translating, only contribute whenever you can and know the language!
+- I will not accept translations from languages not listed below.

 ## Available Languages
-Note that only these 29 languages are available for translation, which are currently available for the Bedrock Edition:
+Note that **only these 29 languages** are available for translation, which are currently available for the Bedrock Edition:
 1. Bahasa Indonesia
 2. Dansk
 3. Deutsch